-The School's net pension liability increased by about \$143,000 during the year.
+The School's net pension liability increased by about \$105,000 during the year.
+The School prepaid its bank loan in its entirety and fully paid off its draws on the line of credit during the year.
+The School entered into a three-year capital lease for computers in the prior fiscal year.
 Please refer to a note to the accompanying financial statements entitled Long-term Liabilities for more detailed information about the School's long-term debt activity.